 The mechanics are the tougher part.
 Putting has serviceable controls: choose an angle, select your power, and go.
 But you can’t gauge how far the ball will go until you hit it, a grand pain when attempting to plan shots.
 Given the small course sizes, the pixel-perfect precision needed to dodge obstacles in the small windows is annoying.
 This is especially the case around hazards like lava and water.
 Rather than following the standard golf rules where a water hazard costs a point and resets your ball, a miss in The Greens sends you back to the starting point, score intact.
 Most of the holes in the shareware version are Par 5 or higher (fairly long), and since the game automatically moves on if you make over nine shots, a hazard near the end of a hole usually spells instant doom.
 With these exacerbating factors, I only successfully completed one hole on my first playthrough – three shots over par.

-At least the game sort of acknowledges this insane difficulty.
+At least the game sort of acknowledges this difficulty.
 The top-ranked high score is two above the course par.

 For its mistakes, this game can be tough to get upset at.
 The little touches are charming, like the lovably dorky MIDI music or the cute menu icons.
 The “Quit” button jokes about going back to work and plays a door sound effect.
 There’s a TV with a VCR that replays important shots, like falling into water or completing a hole.
 The default player names are taken from the staff credits.